 IREX’s Learn to Discern approach helps citizens recognise and resist disinformation, propaganda, and hate speech.
 Learn to Discern’s unique methodology builds practical skills for citizens of all ages through interactive training, videos, games, and other learning experiences.

-We founded "Digitaler Kompass - Institut für Nachrichtenkompetenz und digitale Bildung" to teach pupils, their parents, and their teachers about how they can critically evaluate the quality of various sources.
+"Digitaler Kompass - Institut für Nachrichtenkompetenz und digitale Bildung" provides workshops to teach pupils, their parents, and their teachers about how they can critically evaluate the quality of various sources.
 For this purpose, we created interactive workshops.

 The initative's main aims are to foster discussion on relevant concepts such as disinformation, filter-bubbles, emotional manipulation, and fake news, among low-skilled adults.
 We also aim to raise awareness and boost proactive citizen participation in detecting fake news.

-Increasing the capacity of Czech journalism students in the field of information verification and media education lecturing.
-Support of intergenerational learning.
-Prevention of polarisation and violent radicalisation through media literacy.
-Improving media literacy of older adults and seniors.
+Fact Czech aims at Increasing the capacity of Czech journalism students in the field of information verification and media education lecturing through support of intergenerational learning.
+The objective is the prevention of polarisation and violent radicalisation and improving media literacy of older adults and seniors.

 MDF runs 2 MIL programs aimed at building the capacity of Georgian schools by providing (MIL) curriculum and training, equipping young people with necessary skills to distinguish quality media products from fabricated content.